Rob-Payne-28/school-grades/README.md

 ```

 ### Environment Variables:
 Create a .env file (if one doesn't already exist) in the same directory as your script to store sensitive information like URLs and login credentials.
-Refer to the sample .env template below.
+Replace the sample .env variables below with your values.

 ```shell
 touch .env